ShubhamBharde/Namste-React/README.md

 ## 🚀🚀🚀 Note :-

-- Whenever State is Updated that time, Reconcillation process trigers and Whole Component is Re-Render and find diff between two virtual DOM, & that diff only updated in Actual DOM... thats why React is so fast for efficient DOM rendering.
+- Whenever State is Updated, that time Reconcillation process trigers, find diff between two virtual DOM and Whole Component is Re-Render and & that diff only updated in Actual DOM... thats why React is so fast for efficient DOM rendering.

 ## Routing for React App :- we use react-router-dom

-- npm i react-router-dom
+- package install : npm i react-router-dom

+- configure routes by <b>createBrowserRouter( array of path objects )</b>

+- connect routes with our App using <b>RouterProvider</b> Component used for rendering routes.

+- <b>Outlet</b> Component used for different children routes but parent route always remain same.

 ```react
 import {createBrowserRouter, RouterProvider, Outlet} from "react-router-dom"